salvato/QtGames/README.md

 You can choose between a free, open source version or a commercial one (in case you plan to distribute your work).
 I’ll go with the *Open Source* one (I’m only learning!).

 You will download a file whose name will resemble *“qt-unified-linux-x64-3.0.6-online.run”*.
-Open a terminal on the containing directory and made it executable by issuing the following command:
+Open a terminal on the containing directory and make it executable by issuing the following command:

 `chmod +x qt-unified-linux-x64-3.0.6-online.run`